 The Knight of Wands is always on the go.
 Just look at the way his horse is jumping, rear, and riding.
 There is action shown in the card itself.
 At a party, this is the type of person who moves around the room, easily converse with everyone there.

-Drama can come up when the Knight of Wands comes plunging into your reading.
-If they aren't actually involved in the theatre, the Knight of Wands can stir up drama for fun.
-They love creating scenarios in their mind and then play acting in real life.
+Drama can also come up with the Knight of Wands comes plunging into your reading.
+If they aren’t actually involved in the theatre, the Knight of Wands can stir up drama for fun.
+They love creating scenarios in their mind and then living these plays out.
 These dramas usually involve some kind of gratifying ego trip or self-serving sexual conquest.

-For instance, I have a friend who was coming up as the Knight of Wands.
+For instance, I have a friend who was coming up as the Knight of Wands for me.
 I would come up the Knight of Pentacles.
-Two knights can often indicate conflict and we were having a spat.
+Two knights can often indicate conflict and we were having one of our spats.
 She started some gossip about me, exaggerating things and spinning stories hyperbolically.
 I avoided the drama as long as possible, typical of the Knight of Pentacles, while she riled me up.
 I jumped on board to defend myself and unfortunately, I let a secret out about her.

 This happened 20 years ago and we are still friends.
 We’ve outgrown the catty fights and learned to work together instead of against each other.
 Since then we have always had each other’s backs.
 I wanted to give an example of a real-life Knight of Wands that came up in my own personal reading when I was in college.
 I find the anecdotal notes are the easier ones to picture.

 When the Knight of Wands turns up in a love reading, expect to meet someone dashing and highly sexual.
 They are a chatter box and may ramble on and on about thing.
 They love you for the moment that they are wrapped up with you, but they don’t usually stay put in a relationship.
 If they are courting you, then expect them to be courting someone else on the side.